Dr Amy Janeck

 I find great reward in facilitating a client’s understanding of their experiences and instilling in them a sense of hope and direction for a pathway forward.

 I received a Ph.D. in Clinical Psychology (1999) from Finch University of Health Sciences (now Rosalind Franklin University of Medicine and Science), with a focus on the research and treatment of OCD.
 At the University of Michigan Department of Psychiatry, I completed a two-year postdoctoral fellowship in anxiety, stress and trauma.
 There I further explored my research and clinical interests across all the anxiety disorders and at the Ann Arbor VA Medical Center where I worked exclusively with veterans with PTSD.
 I also spent time in the Division of Behavioral Medicine where I worked with pain, cardiac and health anxious clients.

-I served as Clinic Director in the Department of Psychology at the University of British Columbia where I oversaw operations of the training clinic and supervised students in the Clinical Psychology Ph.D. program.
+I previously served as Clinic Director in the Department of Psychology at the University of British Columbia where I oversaw operations of the training clinic and supervised students in the Clinical Psychology Ph.D. program.
 I also coordinated practica and internship placements and taught graduate level courses in psychotherapy and ethics.
-Most recently, I’ve served as the Deputy Registrar and Director of Registration of the College of Psychologists of British Columbia.
+I continue to serve as the Deputy Registrar and Director of Registration of the College of Psychologists of British Columbia.

 Outside of work, I enjoy searching for new recipes to cook, going to live performances of all kinds and keeping balanced both mentally and physically through classical ballet and hot yoga.
 I am also a mother of two wonderful teenagers who likewise keep me on my toes!

 I am a Registered Psychologist in the province of British Columbia.